User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 What began as an unfamiliar and intimidating space became an opportunity, led by curiosity and empathy, to design a meaningful MVP rooted in real user needs.

-Potential Engagement growth: Stakeholders also saw the MVP as a pathway to grow their user base and expand engagement on the platform.
+Potential Engagement Growth: Stakeholders also saw the MVP as a pathway to grow their user base and expand engagement on the platform.

 Curiosity and empathy are powerful design tools: Designing for unfamiliar spaces requires a willingness to listen and learn.
 Staying curious and empathetic helped me understand user motivations and design with cultural context in mind